vnscriptkid/Microservice/README.md

 # Microservice

 ## Definitions
-- Monolith: A single codebase for all features, including (ARBD): authentication, routing, business logic, database
+- Monolith: A single codebase for all features, including (ARBD): authentication, routing, business logic, database => single point of failure
 - Microservice: A single codebase for 1 feature, each codebase contains: auth, routing, business logic, database
   - Self-contained
-    - Each service works independently
+    - Each service works independently => Increase reliability
     - One service failing will not effect other services

 ## 2 rules